 Change the asset’s status — especially as a software publisher, ISV or developer you might want to set the status of your software to ‘Unsupported’ or ‘Untrusted’.
 CodeNotary will improve these features a lot to make sure that the owner of software has the highest trust level to do these actions.

 If you want to check the files and the status in a browser you can either visit https://dashboard.codenotary.io or use the dashboard command to take a look at analytics and extended functionality on the dashboard (browser needed):

 List your assets

-To check what assets you’ve signed, just type:
+To check what assets you’ve notarized, just type:

 There is also a nice cheat sheet with all commands and some more advanced stuff which you can see below and access fully on our GitHub page here.